vstoykovbg/doublerandom/README.md

 ## randomness_mixer.c - More advanced version of the above program

-This version uses memory allocation for the variable with random data from `/dev/random`.
-It does not write the keystrokes and timestamps in a file, instead it is supplying the data directly to the function handling the hashing at every step.
-A code for cleaning the memory is included, however this code does not guarantee that the data is completely erased.
+This version utilizes memory allocation for the variable, filling it with random data from `/dev/random`.
+Instead of writing keystrokes and timestamps to a file, it directly supplies the data to the function handling the hashing at each step.
+Additionally, it employs `explicit_bzero` for zeroing out certain variables in memory.
+Although the code includes this feature, it does not guarantee complete data erasure.
+I attempted to declare the important variables as `volatile` to increase the likelihood of overwriting them effectively.
+However, the code did not compile with this modification, so they are not declared as `volatile`.

-The program expects at least one argumeent (output file).
-There is optional argument `-s` for "silent mode" (the program is not displaying the timestamps and keys pressed on the monitor).
+The program expects at least one argument (output file).
+An optional argument `-s` activates "silent mode," where the program does not display timestamps and pressed keys on the monitor.

-If you need bigger than 512 bits of data you can run the program multiple times and make a bigger files with cat:
+If you require more than 512 bits of data, you can run the program multiple times and concatenate the outputs using `cat`:

 ```
 $ ./randomness_mixer output.512.1.txt